yurbajs/Yurba.js/apps/guide/en/setup/setting-up-bot-account.md

 3. Use a Google account dedicated to your bot
 4. Complete the OAuth flow

 > [!TIP] Best Practices for Bot Accounts
 > - Use descriptive usernames (e.g., `WeatherBot`, `ModeratorBot`)
 > - Set a clear profile picture that represents your bot's function
 > - Write a bio that explains what your bot does
-> - Consider using a dedicated email domain for all your bots

 ### Step 2: Account Configuration

 After registration, configure your bot account:

 - **Profile Setup**
-   - Upload a distinctive avatar
    - Write a clear description of your bot's purpose
-   - Set appropriate privacy settings

 ## Obtaining Your Authentication Token